 It was soon realized that repeated X-ray exposure may be detrimental, although specific precautions are now taken to safeguard the patient and the doctor and avoid problems.
 Digital radiography provides various advantages over traditional film/screen X-rays today, including lower radiation, higher picture quality for accurate diagnosis, and faster results.

 An x-ray machine is simply a form of camera with particular capabilities.
 Instead of using visible light to expose the film and generate a picture, x-rays use radio waves to expose the film and make an image.
-Bone tissue absorbs many x-rays because it is high in calcium, but soft tissues like fat and skin do not.
+Bone tissue absorbs many X-rays because it is high in calcium, but soft tissues like fat and skin do not.
 Areas with less thick tissue seem darker in an X-ray picture, whereas regions with denser tissue appear brighter.
-This is why x-rays show bones and metal objects as white.
+This is why X-rays show bones and metal objects as white.

 We can discuss the differences between ultrasound and x-ray by categorizing them by some criteria.

-The waves' nature: An X-ray is a transverse wave.
+An X-ray is a transverse wave.
 The propagation does not require a material medium.

 A longitudinal wave is what ultrasound is.
 The propagation requires a material.